schereddy/dataviz_final_project-schereddy/project-03/README.md

  $ max_temp     : num [1:367] 81 73 61 66 68 67 72 76 78 72 ...
  $ min_temp     : num [1:367] 70 59 50 49 49 54 56 63 62 56 ...

+For this billboard data, we are trying analyze what the frequently used words on a Billboard.
 Billboard dataset has [100 rows  × 6 coulmns]
  $ Rank  : num [1:100] 1 2 3 4 5 6 7 8 9 10 ...
  $ Song  : chr [1:100] "uptown funk" "thinking out loud" "see you again" "trap queen" ...